 .
 9:30 to 11:00: Rooms in the two-story Inn section--Waterview Inn and Standard inn plus Waterview and Standard

 .
 11:00 to 12:30: Rooms in the motel section--Harborview, Cape Tip and Breakwater and the lobby

-The Motel Section (green in the schematic above) is divided into three sections, each with a different name:
+The Motel Section is divided into three sections, each with a different name:

 .
 Harborside rooms begin after the Main Lobby area: 120 to 134